One Broadcast Crew for NFL Wild-Card Weekend Sticks Out From the Others - NewsBreak

 Sad news in the football world today when a college football legend has passed away.
 In a tweet by the USC Trojans Athletic department, they announced the loss of Charles White, a University of Southern California legend as he played running back for the Trojans.
 Charles White passed away due to cancer at the age of 64 in Newport Beach.

-WATCH: Geno Smith connects with DK Metcalf for 50-yard touchdown in NFC Wild Card game
+Seahawks WATCH: DK Metcalf Burns 49ers for Wild Card TD, Gives Seattle Lead

-The San Francisco 49ers are hosting the Seattle Seahawks in the NFC Wild Card game as the playoffs kick off
+Seattle Seahawks receiver DK Metcalf gave his team a sudden lead on Saturday against the San Francisco 49ers.

 Greg Sankey blasts Kevin Warren after leaving for Chicago Bears